abpframework/abp/docs/en/Caching.md

 > `IDistributedCache` is defined in the `Microsoft.Extensions.Caching.Abstractions` package.
 That means it is not only usable for ASP.NET Core applications, but also available to **any type of applications**.

 > Default implementation of the `IDistributedCache` interface is the `MemoryDistributedCache` which works **in-memory**.
 See [ASP.NET Core's documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) to see how to switch to Redis or another cache provider.
+Also, see the [Redis Cache](Redis-Cache.md) document if you want to use the Redis as the distributed cache server.

 See [ASP.NET Core's distributed caching document](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) for more information.